Chenghai, Shantou: Economy

-Toy Industry
+Toy industry

 The crafts and toys industry in Shantou is one of the three major production bases of its kind in China.
 Chenghai District is the only "China Toys and Gifts City" awarded by China Light Industry Union, and has won the title of "Chenghai Industrial Base of Creative Design and Manufacture of Intelligent Toys in the National Torch Program" awarded by the Ministry of Science and Technology of China.
 It now has more than 4,000 local toy, gift and anime manufacturers, franchisers and service providers.
 In 2013, the output value of Chenghai toys, gifts and animation was up 14% over the past year and reached more than 31 billion yuan, 70% of which were export earnings.
-It is worth noting that, in 2013, the output value of Chenghai's anime industry was 5.8 billion yuan, up 61% from a year ago.
+In 2013, the output value of Chenghai's anime industry was 5.8 billion yuan, up 61% from a year ago.
 Now four listed companies have sprung up in this area.
 They are Guangdong Alpha Animation and Culture, Huawei Technology, Qunxing Toys, Rastar Group.
 Chenghai now has formed a complete toy industrial chain, which includes toy design and development, mould making, producing and processing, printing and packaging, exhibition and trade promotion, logistics distribution and so forth.
 Eight advantages of its toy manufacturing industry: industrial clusters, trade facilitation, vast diversity of types, attractive designs, quality assurance, constellation of brands, appropriate prices and high added value.
 The district was listed in the 2021 Notorious Markets List due to the prevalence of counterfeit toy factories.

 Education

-Known Senior High Schools
+Known senior high schools

 There are four key senior high schools in Chenghai, including Chenghai Middle School, Subei Middle School, Experimental Middle School and Overseas Chinese High School.
 Chenghai Middle School is the most famous one.